 About the EULAR - COVID-19 Registry

 The EULAR - COVID-19 Registry is a European paediatric and adult registry (in collaboration with the Pediatric Rheumatology European Society (PReS)) to monitor and report on outcomes of “Coronavirus Disease 2019” (COVID-19) occurring in patients with rheumatic and musculoskeletal diseases (RMDs).
-There is an urgent need to understand outcomes of patients who acquire “severe acute respiratory syndrome coronavirus 2” (SARS-CoV‐2) infection and are receiving steroids, synthetic or biologic disease-modifying anti-rheumatic drugs (DMARDs) and non-steroidal anti-inflammatory drugs (NSAIDs).
-This will help guide rheumatologists and other clinicians such as specialist nurses in advising and caring for their patients.
+The Registry closed in June 2022 after almost 2 years of collecting cases worldwide.
+The registry helped to understand outcomes of patients who acquired “severe acute respiratory syndrome coronavirus 2” (SARS-CoV‐2) infection and who received steroids, synthetic or biologic disease-modifying anti-rheumatic drugs (DMARDs) and non-steroidal anti-inflammatory drugs (NSAIDs).
+The data collected will continue to guide rheumatologists and other clinicians such as specialist nurses in advising and caring for their patients.

 We are grateful to our international colleagues who have established the COVID-19 Global Rheumatology Alliance1 and helped us establish this registry.
 Anonymised data will be shared with this international registry, based in the United States.